Northern Barrage: Laying the barrage

 The Mk XX mine became available in early 1941 with a copper wire antenna extended 60 ft above the explosive casing by a buoyant float and a lower antenna extending 74 ft below the casing.
 Minelaying progressed with new fields laid north and south of the Faeroes and in the Denmark Strait using Mk XX mines wherever its 134 ft depth coverage would reduce the number of mines required.
-Additional safety measures were required for the new mines after Menestheus was damaged by detonation of a drifting Mk XX mine on 6 February 1941.
+Additional safety measures were required for the new mines after Menestheus was damaged by the detonation of a drifting Mk XX mine on 6 February 1941.
 Intelligence reports in July indicated that U-boats were using the Faeroes–Iceland passage, so a series of deep anti-submarine fields were laid north-west of the Faeroes.

 1942 minelaying used a new Mk XXII mine with a buoyant copper tube upper antenna replacing the solid copper wire and buoyant float of the Mk XX mines.
-The minelaying cruiser laid the first M Mk I moored magnetic mines and became a regular participant in first Minelaying Squadron missions from May through November 1942.
+The minelaying cruiser laid the first M Mk I moored magnetic mines and became a regular participant in the 1st Minelaying Squadron missions from May through November 1942.
 Portions of the Denmark Strait minefield damaged by ice were relaid with M Mk I moored magnetic mines.